zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/mailboxes.rst

 A receiving thread may choose to defer message data retrieval at the time the message is received, so that it can retrieve the data into a message buffer at a later time.
-The thread does this by specifying a message buffer location of :c:macro:`NULL` and a size indicating the maximum amount of data it is willing to retrieve later.
+The thread does this by specifying a message buffer location of ``NULL`` and a size indicating the maximum amount of data it is willing to retrieve later.